 There are times — even in a vehicle with automatic transmission — that you should manually downshift.
 Those times are: When you are driving down steep hills.

 Sure, I’d seen it done before…

 On our family vacations growing up, Dad would drop the old-fashioned dashboard gear shift lever down a notch every time he went down a steep winding hill.
 Then kick it up a notch at times.
 Then, back down again.

 He played this fancy game of gearshift knobbing virtually every time we drove from Indiana to Florida.
 (Come to find out, this was usually while traveling through the mountains of Chattanooga, Tennessee.)

 Back then, I thought it had more to do with the fact that we were pulling a boat trailer than it did with actually saving our brakes.

-a) save your brakes a lot of unnecessary wear & tear
+- Save your brakes a lot of unnecessary wear & tear.

 In short, you are literally using the engine to break the speed of your vehicle traveling downhill.

 Rest assured, this does NO harm to the engine itself or any of the inner working parts.